zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 And I saw that, on the other hand, it is perfectly within the WG's interpretation of "being respectful of differing viewpoints and experiences", "showing empathy towards other community members" and "using welcoming and inclusive language" to *insinuate that someone else is a fascist bigot* who needs to be [paradox of tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance)'d out of the community for the high crime of not wanting to voice affirmative support for specific supposedly "anti-racist" organizations like BLM.

 Did I mention I don't like hypocrisy?
 I don't like intellectual dishonesty, either.

-## Coming to a head

-As you can probably imagine, I was increasingly upset by all of this - enough to inspire quite a bit of critical posting.

-But I never violated the Code of Conduct as it is written.
-I was absolutely respectful to others.
-I did not use slurs, nor any kind of insulting epithets, nor profanity.
-I was challenged to defend my views, so I did - bringing appropriate evidence.
-I took utmost care at all times to ensure that I only expressed my hurt, and not my anger.

-One of my own posts got auto-hidden by community flags as "offensive", apparently because I dared to suggest that bad things happen to men that aren't the fault of other men, and that feminists commonly blame men for those things.
-(I also dared to point out a phenomenon that media insists on painting as a women's issue even though it objectively happens more than twice as often to men.)
-And at the same time, my [thread](https://discuss.python.org/t/im-leaving-too/58408) was put into a 12-hour slow mode.
-(I'm assuming the latter was done by you, Mr. Langa, simply because your name is attached to every other externally-verifiable moderation action in this mess.)

-And when I found that I couldn't edit the hidden post to bring it back (the slow-mode limit counts against that, you see), I resolved to fix it the next day.

 ## Dramatis Personae